scp-fs2open/wxLauncher/ReadMe.txt

 variables that CMake has found.
 - Set wxWdigets_ROOT_DIR to the root directory of your wxWidgets source directory if it remains NOTFOUND.
 - Set PYTHON_EXECUTABLE to the python that you want to use (it may not show up.
 If it doesn't show up, don't worry about it, it means that cmake found it)
 - Check DEVELOPMENT_MODE if you are going to be debugging wxLauncher.
- Make sure that it is unchecked if you plan on distributing the code as with this checked the launcher will only run on the dev machine.
+Make sure that it is unchecked if you plan on distributing the code as with this checked, the launcher will only run on the dev machine.
 This option changes where the launcher looks for files to display as the default interface.
 - Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those options compiled in.
-- If USE_OPENAL is check, OPENAL_INCLUDE_DIR will appear, this
-should be set the include folder in the OpenAL SDK folder.
+- If USE_OPENAL is checked, OPENAL_INCLUDE_DIR will appear.
+Set it to the include folder in the OpenAL SDK folder.

-Building - Linux (Ubuntu)
+Building - Linux (has been tested on Ubuntu)
 =========================
-Commandline
+Command line
 -----------
 - Download the wxLauncher source
 - sudo apt-get install build-essential libopenal-dev libwxgtk2.8-dev libwxgtk2.8-dbg python-markdown
-- Download and install the cmake 2.8 .debs for your platform from: <https://launchpad.net/ubuntu/+source/cmake>.
-You will need cmake-data, and cmake-2.8.0* for your platform, plus cmake-curses-gui or cmake-qt-gui
+- Download and install the cmake 2.8 .debs for your platform from:
+<https://launchpad.net/ubuntu/+source/cmake>.
+You will need cmake-data, and
+cmake-2.8.0* for your platform, plus cmake-curses-gui or cmake-qt-gui
 - cd <source directory>
 - mkdir build
 - cd build
+To prevent error messages like "The launcher is expecting (/home/foo/bar) to contain the resource images." from occurring, either type:
+- cmake -DUSE_OPENAL=1 -DDEVELOPMENT_MODE=1 -DCMAKE_INSTALL_PREFIX=/usr/local ../
+- make
+Or instead type:
 - cmake -DUSE_OPENAL=1 -DCMAKE_INSTALL_PREFIX=/usr/local ../
+- make
+- make install (with root privileges)

 Building - OS X 10.6 (Snow Leopard), although should also work on 10.5 (Leopard)
 ==============================